Voultapher/sort-research-rs/writeup/driftsort_introduction/text.md

 ### Debug performance

 While the run-time of optimized builds is generally more important than that of debug builds, it too can have significant impacts on users.
-Many CI systems run tests for debug builds, and a for example 10x regression for debug builds in a foundational component like `slice::sort` could significantly impact such scenarios.
-To measure the impact the sort-research-rs test suite execution time is measured.
+Many CI systems run tests for debug builds, and, for example, a 10x regression for debug builds in a foundational component like `slice::sort` could significantly impact such scenarios.
+To measure the impact, the sort-research-rs test suite execution time is measured.

 Current `slice::sort`: